wappla/jobs/backend-engineer.md

 Wappla is on the hunt for a full-time PHP Developer to join our startup team.

-The primary role of this position is to build state-of-the-art web applications for our clients.
+The primary role of this position is to build state-of-the-art digital products in a wide variety of industries.

-Wapple is a company with a passion for building digital products.
-We enable businesses to capitalize on new opportunities through digital innovation.
+Wappla is a company with a passion for building digital products.
 Software is at the heart of everything we do.
 We love writing code and bringing ambitious product visions to life.
+Wappla was founded by engineers and will always be an engineering first company.
+We ourself hated working for bosses who had no understanding of the technical challenges we as engineers face every day.
+Software development is not just a matter of doing the work.
+It takes passion, creativity and whole lot of perseverance to build something amazing.
+We want you to be proud of the code you write and care for the things you build.

-Our offices are located in Schoten, Belgium.
+Our offices are located in Wijnegem, Belgium.

 # Responsibilities
 - Write well designed, testable, efficient code by using best software development practices
-- Create site layout/user interface by using standard HTML/CSS practices
+- Create app layout/user interface by using standard HTML/CSS practices
 - Integrate data from various back-end services and databases
 - Gather and refine specifications and requirements based on technical needs
 - Create and maintain software documentation